 In a large cast iron skillet, warm to medium-low heat and add in the oil and the garlic grated or very finely chopped.
 Cook for about 5-8 minutes being careful not to brown the garlic too much.

 Stretch out the dough, or roll it to the size of the pan (my pan was very large and I could have used the whole dough ball – the crust could go along the edge).
+Lay it into the hot pan over medium heat.

 Put into the oven for 20 minutes, or until the edges brown & the bottom crisps.